deejy/Hard-discs2_GH/README.md

 ## Compilation, installation and testing

 * Currently the implementation needs the BOOST library and valgrind for the test suite : sudo apt install libboost-all-dev valgrind
-* The documentation makes use of doxygen and several Latex utilities to build the pdf reference manual  : sudo apt install doxygen graphviz texlive-latex-base texlive-latex-extra
+* The documentation makes use of doxygen and several Latex utilities to build the pdf reference manual  : sudo apt install doxygen graphviz texlive-latex-base texlive-latex-extra  graphicsmagick-imagemagick-compat
 * Running 'make all' in the root directory should compile everything including the documentation.
 * Running 'make test' will perform various tests to make sure the programmes